WilyWildWilly/UniMath/README.md

 	return(primes)
     '''

-  I also wanted to add a check which made sure no number ending in 0 or 5 would be evaluated, but I believe it would actually make the order of magnitude bigger for low numbers.
-IDK, a better mathematician than I am (or someone way less lazy than I am) would be appreciated to evaluate this.
-Please let me know!
+  I also wanted to add a check which made sure no number ending in 5 (skipping even numbers is already in place by now) would be evaluated, but I believe it would actually make the order of magnitude bigger for low numbers.
+Please let me know if you think otherwise.

+## Dependencies
+Python 3 (should run on any Posix or Windows environment)

+## Running this code
+Fork or clone, then `cd` into the UniMath directory and `python3 UniMath.py`